Jibus22/ft_transcendence/README.md

 # ft_transcendence
-Web application of an amazing pong game
+Web application of an amazing pong game.